timescale/docs/getting-started/add-data.md

     ```

     Because there are millions of rows of data, the `COPY` process may take a few
-    minutes dependent on your internet connection and local client resources.
+    minutes depending on your internet connection and local client resources.

 <highlight type="note">
 If you're using a Docker container, add the data files to your container before